 Visiting in the Winter

 However, that’s not to say you can’t make a Canadian Rockies road trip in the winter.
 Winter is the least-crowded season in the area, but your activities will be limited to snow sports (e.g., skiing, snowboarding, tubing, etc.) and ice activities (like ice climbing and ice trekking, which are pretty cool, IMO).
-If you’re planning on doing any of these outdoor winter sports, I recommend grabbing yourself a pair of crampons and thermal snow pants, as you’ll DEFINITELY need them.
+If you’re planning on doing any of these outdoor winter sports, I recommend grabbing yourself a pair of crampons, a durable, insulated jacket, and thermal snow pants, as you’ll DEFINITELY need them.
+Also, make sure that you have all of the most important gear for hiking in winter.

 If you’re going to take a road trip during the winter season, I’d strongly recommend having experience driving in snowy/icy conditions, and please make sure to have the right gear, like snow chains, ice scrapers, etc.